ankit95742/SOLID-technical_paper/README.md

 # SOLID_technical_paper
 ---
-In this technical paper we are going to learn about how me make our code more readable, clean and easy to add new feature using the **SOLID**.
+In this technical paper, we are going to learn about how I make our code more readable, clean, and easy to add new features using the **SOLID**.
 ---

-SOLID is acronym that stand for five design principles.
+SOLID is an acronym that stands for five design principles.

 1. Single responsibility principle
 2. Open-close principle
 3. Liskov substitution principle
 4. Interface segregation principle
-5. Dependecy inversion principle
+5. Dependency inversion principle

 let's start

-## Single rensponsibility principle
+## Single responsibility principle

-> Single rensponsibity principle state that, **"a class should have one, and only one, reason to change."**
+The single responsibility principle states that **" a class should have one, and only one, a reason to change."**

-In other why we also say that each class should have one rensponsibility, one single purpose.This mean that a class will do only one job, which leads us to conclude it should have only one reason to change.This principle state that if we have two reasons to change for a class, we have to split the functionality into two classes.Each class will handle only one responsibility and if in the feature we need to make one change we are going to make it in a the class which handle it.
+In other why we also say that each class should have one responsibility, one single purpose.
+This means that a class will do only one job, which leads us to conclude it should have only one reason to change.
+This principle states that if we have two reasons to change for a class, we have to split the functionality into two classes.
+Each class will handle only one responsibility and if in the feature we need to make one change we are going to make it in a class that handles it.

-Example : we have **Rectange** class.
-In it we have to method *draw()* and *area()*. draw() mwthod is use for drawing the rectange and area() method is use for calculate the area of rectange.So this class does not follow the Single rensponsibity principle.
+For example, we have **Rectangle** class.
+In it we have to method *draw()* and *area()*. draw() method is used for drawing the rectangle and the area() method is used for calculating the area of a rectangle.
+So this class does not follow the Single responsibility principle.

 ```
 public class Rectange{